 Rancho Mirage, CA

-a show for corporate entertainment, casinos and parties, featuring a performer who brings to each Frank Sinatra Impersonator show the passion, commitment & professionalism gained from his years as a TV writer for stars including Johnny Carson, Bob Hope, Dean Martin. . . and Frank Sinatra.
+It's quality entertainment for corporate events, casinos and parties, featuring a Frank Sinatra impersonator who brings to each show the passion, commitment & professionalism gained from his years as a TV writer for stars including Johnny Carson, Bob Hope, Dean Martin. . . and Frank Sinatra.
 Read BIOGRAPHY

 To Monty Aidem/FrankTribute.com:

 Monty, Thank you for lending your beautiful voice to our Frank Sinatra Golf Tournament Giving Back special.
 It's amazing how similar you sound to Frank Sinatra.

 Wealth TV Network